 Students of nursing have a responsibility to society in learning the academic theory and clinical skills needed to provide nursing care.
 The clinical setting presents unique challenges and responsibilities while caring for human beings in a variety of health care environments.
 This Statement of Essential Attributes is based on an understanding that practicing nursing as a student involves an agreement to uphold the trust which society has placed in us (ANA Code of Ethics for Nursing Students, 2001).
 The following statements are standards that comprise four core essential student nurse competencies.
 In addition to academic qualifications, the Averett University School of Nursing (AUSON) considers the ability to consistently demonstrate these personal and professional attributes essential for entrance to, continuation in and graduation from its nursing degree programs.
-Students are expected to sign this statement at the beginning of each academic year (RNBSN students at the beginning of their nursing courses) to indicate their commitment to consistently demonstrate these attributes.
+Students are expected to sign this statement at the beginning of each academic year to indicate their commitment to consistently demonstrate these attributes.